chetanpawar2005/CODESOFT/README.md

 - The game continues until the player guesses the correct number.
 - The number of attempts is displayed at the end.

+### 3. Student Grade Calculator

+The Student Grade Calculator is a console-based Java application that calculates and displays the final grade of a student based on their scores in various subjects.

+#### How to Run

+1. Navigate to the `student-grade-calculator` directory:
+    ```sh
+    cd student-grade-calculator
+    ```

+2. Compile the Java program:
+    ```sh
+    javac StudentGradeCalculator.java
+    ```

+3. Run the program:
+    ```sh
+    java StudentGradeCalculator
+    ```

+#### Features

+- Input student names and their scores for various subjects.
+- Calculate the average score.
+- Display the final grade based on the average score.

 ## Setup Requirements

 - Java Development Kit (JDK)